rouxpz/pygenius/README.md

 Returns an artist's bio.

 **artists.getPopularSongs(artist, arg)**
-Returns the most popular songs on Rap Genius by a specified artist.
+Returns the most popular songs by a specified artist.
 If the optional second argument is 'link', will return links to songs that can be passed in to other functions.

 **wordsearch.searchWords(keyword, arg)**
 Returns results for a key word search.
 Default return is artist and song name, but if the optional second argument is set to 'link', a link to the song is returned.